Pages

 In January 2016 I joined the Modern HST Sampler QAL hosted by Alyce of Blossom Heart Quilts.
 By the end of that year all 24 blocks were made.
 I used the fabric line Good Neighbors by Crazy Mom Quilts in the quilt, all 36 different fabrics, with solid light grey as background.

 The blocks were put aside because I didn't feel the quilt top was big enough.
 Later I discovered a great idea by a fellow Instagrammer to add a double, scrappy row of 2.5" squares all way round the top, using leftover fabric from the line.
-The final stitches in the top wee sewn September 2020.
+The final stitches in the top were sewn September 2020.

 The finished top was then nicely folded and put aside in favor of other pressing projects.